- Monique LaJeunesse

 Will graduated from Reed College in 2014 and worked in the GalbraithLab investigating the role of vinculin in cell-ECM interaction.
 He is currently a Research Engineering / Scientist Assistant in the Georgiou lab at UT Austin.

-MEMBERS - present and past
+MEMBERS and alumni

 Galbraith Lab © All rights reserved.